Oscillations of dark matter halos in galaxies and their effects on motion of stars: Relative oscillations of two misaligned spherical galactic components

-The dynamical friction may be understood as the gravitational drag force experienced by the baryonic component with mass $M_b$ in the galaxy when it moves with velocity $\boldsymbol{v}=\dot{\boldsymbol{\delta}}$ through the gas of dark matter particles with density $\rho_d$.
-This force may be roughly estimated using the Chandrasekhar’s formula \cite{Chandrasekhar43}:
+The dynamical friction may be understood as the gravitational drag force experienced by the matter component with mass $M_m$ in the galaxy when it moves with velocity $\boldsymbol{v}=\dot{\boldsymbol{\delta}}$ through the gas of dark matter particles with density $\rho_d$.
+This force may be roughly estimated using formula by \cite{Chandrasekhar43}:

-where $X := \frac{v}{\sqrt2 \sigma_d}$, $\sigma_d$ is the dark matter particles velocity dispersion, and $\ln\Lambda$ is the Coulomb logarithm which accounts for the range of gravitational encounters.
+where $X := \frac{v}{\sqrt2 \sigma}$, $\sigma$ is the dark matter particles velocity dispersion, and $\ln\Lambda$ is the Coulomb logarithm which accounts for the range of gravitational encounters.

-Since we are considering small oscillations of the baryonic and dark components in the galaxy near the common center of mass, the corresponding velocities $v$ are much smaller than the dark matter particles velocity dispersion, $v\ll \sigma_d$.
+Since we are considering small oscillations of the baryonic and dark components in the galaxy near the common center of mass, the corresponding velocities $v$ are much smaller than the dark matter particles velocity dispersion, $v\ll \sigma$.
 In this regime, $X\ll1$, and $\mathrm{erf}(X) - X \mathrm{erf}'(X)\approx \frac{4X^3}{3\sqrt\pi}=\frac{\sqrt2 v^3}{3\sqrt{\pi}\sigma^3}$.
 Hence, the dynamical friction (\ref{Fdf}) is simplified:

 Comparing this with Eq.~(\ref{harm-oscillator}), we find the expression for the oscillation damping parameter